A North Dakota State Historic Site

-Visitors to the Chateau de Mores are welcomed into the 1880s style 26 room Chateau that was once home to the Marquis and his wife, Medora.
-The home features original furnishing and the building has been restored to how it would have been in 1885 -- poised to send out an aristocratic hunting party.
-Learn about the life of the Marquis and Marquise during their time in Medora on the Chateau tour.
+When you step inside this 1880s style 26 room Chateau, you'll step back in time. once the frontier hunting home of the Marquis de Mores and his wife, Medora, the home features original furnishings and the building has been restored to how it would have been in 1885 -- poised to send out an aristocratic hunting party.